googolmo/imprint/README.md

 - In-app updates on packaged builds
 - UI in English, 简体中文, 繁體中文, 日本語, 한국어, Deutsch, Español, Français, Português
 - `imprint-cli` for scripts and recovery shells

+## Raspberry Pi mode

+The same flow as [Raspberry Pi Imager](https://www.raspberrypi.com/software/): **Device → OS → Options → Storage**.

+1. **Device** — pick the Pi model so the catalog filters compatible images.
+2. **OS** — Raspberry Pi OS or another official image from the Raspberry Pi catalog, or a local file.
+Downloads are cached; writing the same image again does not re-download.
+3. **Options** — hostname, username and password, Wi-Fi (SSID, password, country), SSH (password or public key), timezone, and keyboard.
+Imprint writes these onto the FAT boot partition after flashing (cloud-init or legacy `firstrun.sh`, depending on the image), so first boot is already set up.
+4. **Storage** — pick the SD card or USB disk, then **Write**.

+Open it from the Raspberry Pi bar at the bottom of the window, or **File → Raspberry Pi…**.

 ## How to use